 What are the consequences?
 A student on academic probation is not permitted to register for more than 16 credits per semester unless approval is granted by the Dean of Students Office.
 Academic probation is also an intermediate step toward academic suspension (see below).
 Financial aid may be impacted as well, contact Michigan Tech Student Financial Services to inquire about consequences specific to your aid package.

 What can be done?
 When does probation end?
-See an advisor to develop a plan that may include repeating courses (see FAQ #6) and taking fewer classes.
-1st year students must see an advisor once they are placed on probation.
-Failure to do so will result in a hold placed on your account.
+See an advisor to develop a plan that may include repeating courses (see FAQ #6).

 A student is removed from academic probation (back to good academic standing) when all of the following conditions have been met: